01fe23bcs144/DAA-project/README.md

 **Real-World Applications**:
 - Sorting: Online retailers often arrange products based on price or popularity.
 - Searching: Locating a contact in a mobile device or a product in an inventory.

-Various algorithms present distinct advantages and disadvantages in terms of efficiency and complexity, impacting their real-time performance.

 ---

 ### 8. The Relevance of Graph Algorithms in Spanning Trees and Shortest Paths